Masters in Anthropology & Graduate Programs

 For the student with an interest in advanced studies in the humanities, social and natural sciences, enrolling in a Masters in Anthropology may lead to a variety of interesting career paths.
-Some graduates pursue careers as professional anthropologists, while others might work toward careers as archaeologists, sociologists, geographers or teachers[i].
+Some graduates pursue careers as professional anthropologists, while others might work toward careers as archaeologists, sociologists, geographers or teachers (O*Net).

 GradSchools.com makes searching for a masters program in anthropology easy to find.
 Start with a location search; use the tabs to enter a city, state or country, and determine schools where you can or are drawn to study in.
 Next, decide on the program format that suits you.
 Busy adults or working professionals might find that distance learning is most convenient.
 If so, you can look for Online Anthropology Masters Degree programs, or check through hybrid programs which are a combination of online and on campus courses.

 You can then refine your search by looking through the listings for Anthropology degrees, choosing to specialize or take a general program.
 Some of these choices might include MA in Anthropology, MA in Museum Anthropology, MS in Medical Anthropology.

 Most Anthropology master’s degree programs are 2 years in duration, and include field research (BLS).
 It is possible that Anthropology Masters Programs curricula may vary between schools.
 Some may be specialized in one aspect of anthropology, others may allow students to choose the subfield that most interests them, such as archaeology, biological anthropology, linguistic anthropology, and socio-cultural anthropology.
 As a diverse discipline, some of the topics of study might include:

 - Political Science

 Potential Career Options for Masters in Anthropology Graduates

 Earning a master’s degree in Anthropology might prepare students to pursue careers as professional Anthropologists.
 Some of the tasks of professionals in this field include:

 - Collect data and information from observations, interviews and document

 - Record and manage information